CDCgov/NEDSS-Infrastructure/terraform/aws/development-infrastructure/nbs-legacy/README.md

 ## Description

-Contained within are modules for deploying baseline resources within a respoective AWS environment using Terraform.
+Contained within are modules for deploying baseline resources within a respective AWS environment using Terraform.
 The below module is used for NBS Legacy purposes.

 ## Values